 These shady characters claim that they have a revolutionary method.
 They have unearthed the secret of how to make loads of money online.

 So, all you have to do is sign up for their limited, exclusive offer, of course!
 By doing so, you will then gain full access to their platform, their secret on how to make money online, some training videos, the ability to attend conferences, and in some cases, you will get training from a personal coach (the owner), usually a self-proclaimed guru!

 Of course, all of this in exchange for a few thousand dollars!
 The only thing you will get is poorer of a few thousand dollars, so please don’t fall prey to those scammers!

 Now this one is as old as affiliate marketing is.

 First off, you should know that there are no programs out there that allow you to make $1 million overnight.
 It simply doesn’t exist!

-To be successful as an affiliate marketer, you need to put in much work, be dedicated, and over time it will pay it off.
-So if anyone comes along and promises you that you can it be rich overnight, please do me a favor, and just run for the hills.
+To be successful as an affiliate marketer, you need to put in much work and be dedicated; over time, it will pay off.
+So if anyone comes along and promises you that you can be rich overnight, please do me a favor and just run for the hills.